arihantchoudhary/shamir/README.md

-Below is a sample **README.md** you can include in your GitHub repo to explain this Shamir’s Secret Sharing implementation.
-Feel free to adjust any sections or wording to match your project’s style or requirements.

----

 # Shamir's Secret Sharing in Python

 This repository demonstrates a simple implementation of **Shamir’s Secret Sharing** (SSS) using the [**galois** Python library](https://github.com/mhostetter/galois).
 You can generate shares for a secret and then reconstruct the secret from those shares using polynomial interpolation over a finite field.